A pet parent's nightmare. On the night of Aug. 6, 2019, Derby was caught in a fire at Falconbridge Animal Hospital.

-First responders had a pet oxygen mask at the ready—the very same donated months before by Eno Animal Hospital.
-We never wish tragedy to strike...yet when it inevitably does, we’re glad to be there.
+First responders had a pet oxygen kit at the ready—the very same donated months before by Eno Animal Hospital.

-Dr. Grinstead has long had friends in the fire department.
-When she asked what she could do to help, she learned about the shortage of pet oxygen kits on city fire trucks.
+Our owner, Dr. Grinstead, has long had friends in the fire department.
+When she asked what she could do to help, she learned about the shortage of pet oxygen kits on local fire trucks.

 What Is a Pet Oxygen Kit?